Hexahedron

 the structure.

-Major services and transportation is provided
+Major services and transportation are provided

 in